The Playbook on AI-Powered Nonprofits

 Which AI Model is right for your nonprofit?

 As we explored above, developing your AI-powered product on an off-the-shelf model is likely the move.
-Like Tarjimly, which experimented with the most powerful models available through Google Cloud Vertex AI, evaluating factors like accuracy and efficiency and using BLEU scores (a metric used to evaluate the quality of machine-generated text, particularly in the context of machine translation) to measure performance.
+Like Tarjimly, who experimented with the most powerful models available through Google Cloud Vertex AI, evaluating factors like accuracy and efficiency and using BLEU scores (a metric used to evaluate the quality of machine-generated text, particularly in the context of machine translation) to measure performance.
 ASAP prioritized security and self-hosting for sensitive data, choosing models like OpenAI’s GPT-4o.
 Lenny Learning chose GPT-4o based on its favorable unit economics – it enabled them to scale quickly without a lot of additional costs.
 CareerVillage developed Coach by bringing together a lot of models, which they selected by considering a range of factors like quality, cost, consistency, bias, and language capabilities.
 They also reviewed external resources like blog posts, tested different models against their use cases extensively, and finally conducted hands-on trials with real users.

 Building Your Dream AI Team